How to Solve the Biggest Problems with App DevelopmentOctober 2, 2018

 What makes your app different?
 It is no secret that there are millions of other mobile apps out there.
 There’s already an overcrowded market and developers are coming up with new apps almost on a daily basis.

 Narrow the essential features which ones are preferred by the users and how you can play around with it (stepping out of the box).
 People are always looking for something fresh, but they can also get bored and frustrated quite easily.
 Make sure you always deliver something unique.
+You can read our guide on how to build your app from scratch as a starting point.

-5. Platform and Device Compatibility
+5. Platform and device compatibility

 Have you decided on the platform you’re planning to use—iOS, Android, or Windows?
 Make sure you plan it early.
 With new devices being invented on the regular, you need to ensure that your app works on a smartphone, tablet or a phablet.
-Check out this case study on how we developed an app that runs on different platforms.

 Get on top of various limitations like OS requirements, screen resolutions and other factors.
 Android and Apple devices have very different OS requirements that keep you on your toes with bug fixing issues.